makevoid/comma_api_rb/Readme.md

 My final target is to produce open source code so that someone can launch a Comma AI Comma points Eth/xDai Fauced DAO!!! :D

-### The DAO will

-- create a faucet/DAO
-- accept funds
-- redistribute funds every week folowing

-time to build a poc?
-1 week (4 weekends) - hopefully I can try to attempt this :D

-### OK, back to reality (this repo)

 ### TODO